 Separately cast samples for determining the mechanical properties of propeller alloys shall be taken from each ladle and shall have the dimensions as shown in Fig. 4.2.4.
-Samples may be prepared in accordance with the RS-agreed standards.
-For the purpose of approval of a foundry the tests indicated in Table 4.2.1.3 may be carried out on separately cast samples and specimens of cast-on metal or casting metal.
+Samples may be prepared in accordance with the standards approved by the Register.
+For the purpose of approval of a foundry the tests indicated in 4.2.1.3 may be carried out on separately cast samples and specimens of cast-on metal or casting metal.